 Do you have an indoor pool accessible to you?
 Well, you might just want to get Johnny out of the bathtub and try some swim lessons this winter.
 I'm not minimizing the fun of swimming in the summer.
 But, swimming year round can be highly beneficial, especially to children on the autism spectrum or those with sensory processing disorders.

-5) Communication.
-Swimming opens up a whole new world of body and spoken languages.
+- Communication: Swimming opens up a whole new world of body and spoken languages.

-1) Prepare!
-Have a talk about where you're going and why.
+- Prepare: Have a talk about where you're going and why.
 If your child is non-verbal, get out the communication board.
 You may want to laminate one and discuss some symbols with the swim teacher or therapist that might come in useful.
 Make sure you have a special swim bag with towel, goggles and change of clothing.
 Your child may need extra transition time.
 It's a good idea to spend some time in the shower getting wet before you head out to the pool.

-2) Facility.
-Check out the facility before you go.
+- Facility: Check out the facility before you go.
 Is it too noisy, too cold or too warm?
 You can discuss these things with the facility or pick a different one.

-3) Routine.
-Swim days should always have the same routine so your child knows what to expect and when.
+- Routine: Swim days should always have the same routine so your child knows what to expect and when.

-4) Encouragement.
-Make a special swim chart with stickers.
+- Encouragement: Make a special swim chart with stickers.
 Encourage new skills with positive reinforcement.
 Point out achievements and milestones to your child.

-5) Persistence.
-Don't give up.
+- Persistence: Don't give up.
 Some swim days will be better than others.
 Keep it going!